rahildoshi97/pymatlib/paper/paper.md

 mathematical dependencies are resolved correctly without manual intervention.
 The library automatically detects circular dependencies and provides clear error messages for invalid configurations.

-- **Bidirectional Property-Temperature Conversion**: The library can automatically generate inverse piecewise functions (`temperature = f(property)`), a critical feature for energy-based numerical methods [@voller1987fixed], phase-change simulations, and iterative solvers where `temperature` is the unknown variable.
-The inverse function generation supports linear piecewise segments
+- **Bidirectional Property-Variable Inversion**: The library can automatically generate inverse piecewise functions, enabling the determination of independent variables from known property values (e.g., `temperature = f(property)`).
+This bidirectional capability is essential for energy-based numerical methods [@voller1987fixed], phase-change simulations, and iterative solvers where the independent variable must be determined from known property states.
+Currently, PyMatLib focuses on temperature-dependent properties, but the underlying architecture is designed to accommodate additional dependencies such as concentration, pressure, or shear rate in future versions.
-(either through default linear interpolation or explicit `degree=1` regression), ensuring robust mathematical invertibility.
+The inverse function generation supports linear piecewise segments (either through default linear interpolation or explicit `degree=1` regression), ensuring robust mathematical invertibility for the supported variable relationships.

 - **Built-in Validation Framework**: A comprehensive validation framework checks YAML configurations for correctness, including composition sums, required fields for pure metals versus alloys, and valid property names.